-It is everyone's responsibility to safeguard children and everyone has a role to play in identifying concerns, sharing information, taking prompt action and fully cooperating with this Procedure.
+It is everyone's responsibility to safeguard children and everyone has a role to play in identifying concerns, sharing information, taking prompt action and fully co-operating with this Procedure.
 All adults should make themselves aware of their responsibilities in this regard as set out in the Code of Conduct.

-If anyone has any safeguarding concerns, they must report these immediately, to the headteacher, or other senior leader or the Designated Safeguarding Lead ("DSL") or Deputy DSL if the headteacher is unavailable, or where concerns relate to the headteacher or a governor, to the Chair of Governors, or where concerns relate to the chair of governors, to the Vice Chair or where unavailable the safeguarding governor.
-Any concerns relating to a director should be reported to the Chair of Directors, or where concerns relate to the chair of directors to the Vice Chair of Directors.
+If anyone has any safeguarding concerns, they must report these immediately, to the headteacher, or other senior leader or the Designated Safeguarding Lead ("DSL") or Deputy DSL if the headteacher is unavailable, or where concerns relate to the headteacher or a governor, to the Chair of Governors, or where concerns relate to the chair of governors, to the Vice Chair or where unavailable the safeguarding governor or Chair of Trustees.